 We are a clinical-stage biopharmaceutical company focused on the discovery and development of oral therapeutics for patients with autoimmune diseases that are the first to target new mechanisms of action, including the LANCL2, NLRX1 and PLXDC2 immunometabolic pathways.
 Our core expertise is in the development of therapeutic candidates that target novel pathways at the interface of immunity and metabolism.
 Based on our understanding of the role that a cell's metabolic pathways have on modulating inflammatory responses, we aim to inhibit these inflammatory responses by changing the metabolic processes in target cells.
-We leverage our proprietary Al-based precision medicine platform, which we refer to as our LANCE platform, to identify novel therapeutic targets based on predictions of immunometabolic function and create therapeutic candidates to engage those targets in areas of unmet medical need.
+We leverage our proprietary AI-based precision medicine platform, which we refer to as our LANCE platform, to identify novel therapeutic targets based on predictions of immunometabolic function and create therapeutic candidates to engage those targets in areas of unmet medical need.
 Through our LANCE platform, we have identified seven novel immunometabolic targets and product candidates to date across 14 indications, including ulcerative colitis, or UC, Crohn's disease, or CD, lupus, rheumatoid arthritis, nonalcoholic steatohepatitis, multiple sclerosis, Alzheimer's disease, asthma, psoriasis, atopic dermatitis, eosinophilic esophagitis, chronic obstructive pulmonary disease, diabetic neuropathy and type 1 diabetes.
-We are currently conducting a Phase 2 clinical trial of our lead product candidate, BT-11, for mild to moderate UC in the United States and Europe and expect to report results in the second half of 2020.
-We expect to initiate a Phase 2 trial of BT-11 for the treatment of moderate to severe CD in the first half of 2021.
+We have completed the induction phase of a Phase 2 clinical trial of our lead product candidate, BT-11, for mild to moderate UC in the United States, Russia and Europe to evaluate the efficacy and safety of BT-11 in UC patients.
+Data from the induction stage of this Phase 2 trial demonstrated that BT-11 was gut-restricted and well tolerated, with no treatment-related significant adverse events and a similar adverse event profile across placebo and BT-11 groups.
+In the intent-to-treat population, we observed a positive trend in absolute clinical remission rates as defined by the 3-component modified Mayo Score, using a stool frequency subscore of 0 or 1, a rectal bleeding subscore of 0 and an endoscopic subscore of 0 or 1 following 12 weeks of oral treatment with BT-11 at 1,000 mg once daily, or QD, or 500 mg QD compared to placebo (31.8% and 30.3 versus 22.7%; p=0.340 and 0.235).
+Although the Phase 2 trial did not include a biologic comparator arm, the resulting placebo-adjusted clinical remission rates of 9.1% and 7.6% for the 1,000 and 500 mg dose groups, respectively, were consistent with standard of care treatments in both mild to moderate and moderate to severe UC.
+In a more moderate subset of patients (with Mayo score equal to or greater than 7 at baseline) the placebo-adjusted clinical remission rates were 11.5% (p=0.153) and 8.7% (p=0.273) for the 1,000 mg (n=47) and 500 mg (n=44) dose groups, respectively, as compared to placebo (n=50).
+Additionally, in a small subset of biologic experienced patients, positive placebo-adjusted remission trends were also observed (66.6% and 33.3% in the 1,000 mg (n=3) and 500 mg (n=3) cohorts, respectively, as compared to placebo (n=3, 0%).
+Based on these data, we expect to commence an integrated Phase 3 trial of BT-11 in UC patients in the United States, Russia, Asia, and Europe in the first half of 2021, subject to review of the complete Phase 2 data and FDA feedback, and we expect to discuss with the FDA the pathway for further development of BT-11 in UC patients.